CtrlK

 Progressive Disclosure

-The content is well-organized with clear sections (quick_start, workflow, common_patterns, anti_patterns, troubleshooting, validation), but it's a monolithic ~300-line file with no references to external files.
-The special cases, troubleshooting, and anti-patterns sections could be split into separate reference files to keep the main skill leaner.
-No bundle files are provided to offload detail.
+The content is well-organized with clear sections (quick_start, workflow, common_patterns, anti_patterns, troubleshooting, validation), but it's a monolithic document of ~300+ lines.
+Some sections like the detailed troubleshooting, anti-patterns, and metadata requirements could be split into separate reference files.
+No bundle files are provided, so there's no progressive disclosure to external references despite the content length warranting it.

 2 / 3